tim-smart/effect-io-ai/effect/Schedule-delays.md

 # delays

+Transforms a schedule to output the delay between each occurrence.

+**Details**

-Returns a new schedule that outputs the delay between each occurence.
+This function modifies an existing schedule so that instead of producing its original output, it now returns the delay between each scheduled execution.

 To import and use `delays` from the "Schedule" module: